uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/decomposition/pca.rst

       \end{cases}

 .. note::
-   The sign-flip technique described above is provided as an example. oneDAL spec does not require implementation of this sign-flip technique.
-   Implementers can choose an arbitrary technique that modifies sign of the eigenvectors or use deterministic algorithm for eigenvectors computations.
+   The sign-flip technique described above is an example. oneDAL spec does not require implementation of this sign-flip technique.
+Implementer can choose an arbitrary technique that modifies the eigenvectors' signs.

 -------------